nus-cs2103-AY2021S1/tp/docs/team/justacasul.md

 * **New Feature**: Added the `addi` command, as well as all related structures required to add, store and load items and locations. [\#17](https://github.com/AY2021S1-CS2103T-F13-1/tp/pull/17)
-  * What it does: Adds an item, complete with it's name, details, locations, quantity, and tags, to the inventory.
+  * What it does: Adds an item to the inventory.
   * Justification: This feature is the core of Inventoryinator.
 It is needed for displaying items, adding recipes, using items in recipes for crafting, etc.
   * Highlights: Adding this feature lays the groundwork required for breaking off from AB3 and creating our own product.